Good Design

 Hear me out…

-At the end of the design process all new homes following the NatHERS pathway under the National Construction Code, need to meet the minimum house energy rating (to be raised to 7 stars in Oct 2023, and adopted by most states over the coming 18 months), in order to get their Building Permit.
+At the end of the design process all new homes following the NatHERS pathway under the National Construction Code, need to meet the minimum house energy rating (now 7 stars in the National Code and eastern seaboard states, and to adopted by most states in the next 2 years), in order to get their Building Permit.

 So Designers send plans off to a Thermal Performance Assessor (TPA) to get a rating done.